decaf-dev/vaultexplorer.com/docs/views/grid.md

 ### Image property

-When the [image url property setting](/docs/settings/#image-url-property) is configured, the plugin will load a cover image from the image provided.
+When [automatic cover image detection](/docs/settings/#automatic-cover-image-detection) is set, the plugin will load a cover image.

 This can be a wiki link to an image file in the vault or an external URL to an image file.